-Layering is critical when camping, and even more so in inclement weather.
+Wear layers: Layering is critical when camping, and even more so in inclement weather.
 When we talk about clothing suitable for rain camping, at the very least, you need the right pants, weather-resistant boots, and a waterproof jacket or rain shell.

-Pack redundantly, especially in base layers and socks.
+Pack extra layers: Pack redundantly, especially in base layers and socks.
 Once your clothes are wet, get them off ASAP to avoid hypothermia, skin issues, and basic discomfort.
 Even if your outerwear is amazing at keeping you dry, it will also probably make you sweat, so always keep a change of clothes ready.

-Also: Leave the cotton at home.
+Swap cotton fabric: Leave the cotton at home.
 It soaks through quickly, has zero insulation capability when wet, and takes forever to dry.
 Swap out your cotton base layers, including socks and underwear, with merino wool or comparable synthetics.

-Among our other camping tips for rain or snow, be sure to protect your gear with a proper weather-resistant or even weatherproof bag.
-Don’t trust your usual tent or hiking pack when it comes to water-resistance.
-To be sure that your critical gear stays completely dry when camping in the rain — “critical gear” meaning sleeping bag, a change of clothes, food, any electronics, and medical supplies — you need to tuck everything into a waterproof bag, even when said stuff is inside your supposedly waterproof tent.
+Among our other camping tips for rain or snow, be sure to protect your gear with a proper weather-resistant or even waterproof bag.
+Don’t trust your usual camping tent or hiking backpack when it comes to water resistance.
+To be sure that your critical gear stays completely dry when camping in the rain — “critical gear” meaning sleeping bag, a change of clothes, food, any electronics, and medical or emergency supplies — you need to tuck everything into a waterproof bag, even when said stuff is inside your supposedly waterproof tent.

 This might seem like a no-brainer, but no list of rain camping tips is complete without the reminder that water runs downhill.
 So don’t make camp at the bottom of a hill.
 You’ll want to pitch a tent on the flattest available ground for comfort while sleeping.
 If possible, however, set up a portion of your campsite on terrain that’s slightly sloped.
 The ground on a hill won’t have pools of water anywhere, so if you can hang a tarp above a gently sloped area that you’ll use for cooking, gear maintenance, card games, and so forth, you’ll enjoy an overall drier experience.

-Unless I’m climbing a mountain or doing a really difficult hike, I always bring a spare tarp with me even if the forecast is fair.
+Unless I’m climbing a mountain or doing a really difficult hike, I always bring a spare tarp with me, even if the forecast is fair.
 When no rain is falling, I place the tarp under my tent to prevent moisture in the ground from seeping upward and to tamp down any sharp brambles or twigs that might poke up.
 If I’m actively camping in the rain or it’s likely to pour, I advise putting your waterproof tarp down inside the tent.
 Laid under the tent, the tarp can inadvertently collect water that will pool underneath, making it more likely your tent will soak through.
-Inside the tent, water that seeps up through the floor or goes dripping down along the sides will end up under the tarp, so your sleeping bag, your pack, and all the rest of your gear on top of the tarp will stay dry.
+Inside the tent, water that seeps up through the floor or goes dripping down along the sides will end up under the tarp, so your sleeping bag, your pack, and all the rest of your camping gear on top of the tarp will stay dry.

 Sidebar: Make sure you have a waterproof tent with a rainfly.
 But you already thought of that, right?
 And you tested the tent and checked for punctures or tears?
 Great.